mindspore-ai/docs/docs/lite/docs/source_en/quick_start/one_hour_introduction.md

     (3) Load the model.

     Create a `Model` class object `model`.
-The `Model` class defines the model in MindSpore for computational graph management.
+The `Model` class defines the model in MindSpore Lite for computational graph management.
     For details about the `Model` class, see [API](https://www.mindspore.cn/lite/api/en/r2.7.0/generate/classmindspore_Model.html).

     ```cpp